-The next two tabs allow you to set the names of the 32 relays that will be displayed on the application page.
+The Relays tab allow you to set the names of the 32 relays that will be displayed on the application page.

 Use the Relay No. box to select the relay to configure.
 There are 32 relays available.
-Relays 1-24 are the physical relays on the module.
-Relays 25-32 are virtual relays, they have no physical presence but otherwise behave the same as the real ones.
+Relays 1 & 2 are the physical relays on the module.
+Relays 3-32 are virtual relays, they have no physical presence but otherwise behave the same as the real ones.
 I/O lines may be linked to virtual relays to provide additional physical outputs, see next section for details.